medikoo/deferred/README.md

 It's analogous to Array's map, with that difference that it returns promise (of an array) that would be resolved when promises for all items are resolved.
 Any error that would occur will reject the promise and resolve it with same error.

-In following example we take conent of each file found in an array:
+In following example we take content of each file found in an array:

 ```javascript
 var readFile = deferred.promisify(fs.readFile);